Who Dares Wins (British game show): Tiebreaker

-If each team wins one of the first two lists, a penalty shootout tiebreaker is played.
-A new list subject is announced, both pods are turned on, and the teams alternate giving one answer at a time.
-If both teams answer correctly or both miss, they each take another turn; when only one team answers correctly, they win the game.
+If each team wins one of the first two lists, a tiebreaker is played.
+A new list subject is announced and both pods are activated.
+Teams then alternate providing one answer at a time.
+If both teams answer correctly or both answer incorrectly, play continues; when only one team answers correctly, that team wins the game.

 Bonus round (The Money List)

-The champions are given a new list subject and can win money by giving up to 15 correct answers, as follows:
+The champions are given a new list subject and may attempt to provide up to 15 correct answers to win cash prizes as follows: